justinmahar/react-sub-unsub/README.md

 You can also create a cleanup function using `createCleanup()` that will unsubscribe all listeners when called.
 This is particularly handy when used as the return value for [React effects](https://reactjs.org/docs/hooks-effect.html).

+For finer control or one-off subscriptions, you can use the static functions in the `Subscribe` class.

 See below for examples and more.

 ### Features include: